KevinParnell/OneeChan/README.md

 @@||boards.4channel.org^$csp
 ```

-if you are encountering this error:
+if you are encountering this error (can be seen with any theme):

 ![image](https://raw.githubusercontent.com/KevinParnell/OneeChan/master/images/1543173395179.png)